microsoft/DynamicTelemetry/docs/docs/Architecture.KeyConstructs.Overview.document.md

 real-time adjustments to telemetry data collection, facilitating more responsive and efficient monitoring and diagnostics.

-## What is a Filter/Router{.unlisted .unnumbered}

-A filter is a Dynamic Telemetry construct used to filter and route logging that is already inside an OpenTelemetry pipeline.

-Imagine an OpenTelemetry pipeline as a pipe of water.
-Cutting the pipe and adding a filter or diverter would allow you to control the flow.
-A fully blocking filter could be considered a valve.
-The use of filters and routers allows the dynamic shaping and routing of telemetry - much like valves and filters in a water system.

 ## What is a Flight Recorder{.unlisted .unnumbered}